-I am a Assistant Professor of Information Systems at HEC, University of Lausanne.
-Prior to joining HEC in 2016, I spent eight years in the industry.
+I am a Full Professor of Information Systems at the University of Lausanne (UNIL), in Switzerland.
+Prior to joining UNIL in 2016, I spent eight years in the industry.
 My last industry work was with Google in Zurich, Switzerland.
 Previously, I worked at Telefonica Research with Nuria Oliver and Rodrigo de Oliveira, in Barcelona, Spain.
 I received my PhD in Computer Science from the Swiss Federal Institute of Technology in Lausanne ( EPFL), Switzerland in June 2008, where I worked for the CRAFT laboratory (now CHILI lab), under the supervision of Pierre Dillenbourg.
 At EPFL, I conducted research on collaborative annotations of maps and remote gesturing.

 Previously, I worked for two and a half years as a research assistant at the Media Lab Europe (MLE), in Ireland, under the supervision of Carol Strohecker.
 During this time, I had several study visits at the MIT Media Lab in Boston.
 I obtained a Master of Arts by Research from St. Patrick’s College, Dublin City University, in 2004.
 My master thesis documented the work I conducted at MLE on Microworlds for Ecology Explorations.

 My primary research interests are at the intersection of human-computer interaction ( HCI), computer-supported cooperative work ( CSCW) and human learning.
 I seek to design systems that enable people to be better connected and in more flexible and dynamic ways.
 I am particularly interested in how to empower people through new technology and in giving them the opportunity to better participate in collective initiatives.
 My research team at HEC focuses on behaviour-change technology: applications and technological interventions that can propel positive changes in people’s behaviour.